How to use LinkedIn Analytics to Inform Your B2B Marketing Strategy

 Your LinkedIn strategy should be closely informed by your performance metrics.
 Itâs this data that will help your marketers understand your audience and build brand visibility, engagement, and maximize conversions.

 The LinkedIn analytics tool is a great place to start, offering you a good overall view of your general performance.
 For a more robust look into your metrics, itâs a good idea for you and your team to implement a social-specific analytics tool like Flick.
 With a tool like this, youâll have access to more in-depth metrics that can better inform your strategy.
 Youâll also have access to scheduling tools, hashtag analyses, and resources for digital marketers.
-Be audience-specific

 Your LinkedIn analytics are only useful if you combine them with social listening and action.
 Social listening is all about engaging with the trends surrounding your industry and brand.
 Action is all about following the numbers and starting to create content that has shown to be popular with your audience.
-Key questions to ask are: Who are our followers?
-What key demographic groups do they represent?
+Key questions to ask are:

-Who is regularly engaging with our content and what specific content type are they engaging with?
+- Who is regularly engaging with our content and what specific content type are they engaging with?

-Who do we want to target with our content?
+- Who do we want to target with our content?

 Understand what type of content works best